tyler-utah/AlloyForwardProgress/artifact/README.md

 Inside each test group directory, our scripts generate and populate the `alloy_output_processed` and `checker_files` directories.

-If you cannot easily install CADP, our artifact provides the results for the `2_threads_2_instructions` group.
-In particular, the `2_threads_2_instructions/alloy_output_processed/testExplorer.html` file can be open locally with a web browser to explore the test results.
+If you cannot easily install CADP, our artifact provides all expected output files for the `2_threads_2_instructions` group.
+In order to keep the artifact size under control, it includes only the `alloy_output_processed` part of the expected results for other test groups.

+In each test group, you can use a web browser to locally open the `<test-group>/alloy_output_processed/testExplorer.html` and explore the results.

 ## Emprical Testing